Tour Details at a glance

-Arrival and departure transfers Entrance fees to all sights as per the itinerary Guide fees Tips and gratuities
+Entrance fees to all sights as per the itinerary

 Essence of India – Women Only – 24 Days Mumbai to Delhi

 From the sprawling commercial capital of Mumbai to Rajasthan, the 'land of the Kings' and from the banks of the holy Ganges to the magnificence of the Mughal cities, we will show you the well known and introduce you to some wonderful secrets.
 The massive forts of Rajasthan, the opulence and splendour of Maharajah's palaces, markets and bazaars, a holy city, a camel safari and a search for the elusive Bollywood star all make for a trip full of highlights and contrasts.

 This is a trip you don’t want to miss!

 Experience Incredible India and Rajasthan on this Women-only Small Group Tour, fully escorted within India by a western female tour leader (who lives in India most of the year) with the additional services of local guides for various activities and sightseeing where needed.

 * live it up in glitzy and glamorous Mumbai

 * fall in love with the beautiful lake city of Udaipur